rpy2/rpy2/doc/source/graphics.rst

 the lattice function *xyplot* to make scatter plots.

 .. literalinclude:: _static/demos/graphics.py
-   :lines: 28-31
+   :start-after: #-- setupxyplot-begin
+   :end-before: #-- setupxyplot-end

-Lattice is working with formulae, we build one and store values in its environment.
+Lattice is working with formulae (see :ref:`robjects-formula`), therefore we build one and store values in its environment.
-Making a plot is then a matter of calling the function *xyplot* with the *formula* as as argument.
+Making a plot is then a matter of calling the function *xyplot* with the *formula* as as an argument.

 .. literalinclude:: _static/demos/graphics.py
-   :lines: 33-38
+   :start-after: #-- xyplot1-begin
+   :end-before: #-- xyplot1-end

 .. image:: _static/graphics_lattice_xyplot_1.png
    :scale: 50